Geromino/Robot-Controller-Architecture/README.md

     robot state machine  is function in robot_comm which will handling all messagr from client

 ## Getting Started
-open powershell in  windows  and run ./robot_operative.py open powershell in  windows  and run ./arcadia_websokets_client.py enter  status command
+### open powershell in  windows  and run ./robot_operative.py
+### open powershell in  windows  and run ./arcadia_websokets_client.py enter command  "status"
 ## Example result
 ![](/images/view_wesokets.PNG)
 ## Notes